 Child support is money paid by parents who do not live with their children, or who share care with someone else.
 The money is to help with the cost of raising a child.

-If a carer receives a sole parent rate of benefit from Work and Income, they'll need to complete a child support application as part of the benefit application process.
+If a carer receives the Unsupported Child's Benefit from Work and Income, they'll need to complete a child support application as part of the benefit application process.
 Once we do the formula assessment, we'll collect any child support payable.

 We do not decide parenting arrangements, who is a parent or who has the day-to-day care of children.
 For help with these matters, you can contact your lawyer, community law centre, local Family Court coordinator or Citizens Advice Bureau.

 Types of child support

 There are 3 different ways to set up child support in New Zealand.

 You apply and we decide the amount and manage the payments.
 If you're getting Unsupported Child's Benefit, you'll need to apply for a formula assessment.

 You decide the amount, register the agreement with us and we manage the payments.

 You decide the amount and manage the payments without us.